alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ---

-# Exercise

-Let's go!!
+# Let's Get Coding!

 ![bg right 90%](./images/sledding.png)

 ---

-### Becoming An Expert

-- ☑️ quick web search
+### What Did We Learn?

+By building one from scratch, we got a sense for

-- ☑️ write what I know
+- what it's made of
-- ☑️ toy project
-- 🔳 put together what we know
+- what it's for

 ![bg right 90%](./images/many-deer.jpg)